Tornadoes spur injuries, damage in eastern Pennsylvania

 BENSALEM, Pa.
 (AP) — At least five people were injured when severe weather struck an auto dealership, homes and other businesses in eastern Pennsylvania, authorities said.

-The National Weather Service confirmed two tornadoes touched down Thursday in Bucks County, sending trees falling and debris flying.
-The thunderous downpour flooded streets and roadways.
+The National Weather Service confirmed two tornadoes touched down Thursday in Bucks County, including an EF-3 twister that hit in Bensalem and contained top winds of 140 mph.
+The tornado sent trees falling and debris flying, while thunderous downpours flooded streets and roadways.

 “I have been doing this for 34 years, I haven’t seen that sort of devastation from a storm,” said Bensalem Police Public Safety Director Fred Harran.